Ecaterina Teodoroiu: Military career

 Wishing to avenge her brother's death, Teodoroiu asked Colonel Obogeanu to allow her to join the 18th Infantry Regiment as a volunteer.
 She would soon prove her military skills by using a ruse in order to keep her company, surrounded by the enemy, from being taken prisoner: after announcing in German the decision of the regiment to surrender, Teodoroiu started shooting, killing several Germans and allowing most of the company to escape.
+Should this story be accurate, it would have been a war crime under Regulations: Art.
+23(f) of the Convention (IV) respecting the Laws and Customs of War on Land and its annex: Regulations concerning the Laws and Customs of War on Land.
+The Hague, 18 October 1907, which had been ratified by Romania in 1909.